derek-zhou/hugo/content/posts/spam_blacklists_are_out_of_control.md

 ---
-title: SPAM blicklisting is out of control
+title: SPAM blacklisting is out of control
 slug: spam_blacklists_are_out_of_control
 date: 2022-02-04
 tags: